libp2p/specs/discovery/mdns.md

 ## Issues

-[ ] mDNS requires link-local addresses.
-Loopback and "NAT busting" addresses should not sent and must be ignored on receipt?
+mDNS requires link-local addresses.
+Loopback and "NAT busting" addresses should not sent and must be ignored on receipt.

 ## References